 - Disproportionate Retribution: He's willing to team up with Saddam Hussein and let Canada get taken over if it means getting rid of you-know-who.

-- Even Evil Has Standards: He's the biggest patriot of Canada and he would never harm the royal family and helps save the Princess.
+- Even Evil Has Standards: He's the biggest patriot of Canada, he would never harm the royal family, and he helps save the Princess.

 - I Love Nuclear Power: Becomes a giant after getting radiation poisoning.

 - Non-Standard Character Design: A minor example.
-His head isn't round like most Canadians; it's... pear-shaped?
+His head isn't round like most Canadians; it looks a bit like a bellend.

 - Phrase Catcher: "Watch out for Scott!
 He's a dick!"